Filtering SNP alignments with SKA

 SKA is a tool for comparing small and highly similar genomes using split k-mers.
 This guide will explain how to use SKA to build a phylogenetic tree for different Escherichia coli lineages in a few minutes.
 Although SKA is tailored more towards analysing variation within a lineage, tree-building ends up working fine for the whole species but requires more memory.

-Why SKA is good for building phylogenetic trees The basic approach to building a tree with SKA is to generate a SNP alignment using split k-mers and then feed that to a tree building algorithm of choice.
+The basic approach to building a tree with SKA is to generate a SNP alignment using split k-mers and then feed that to a tree building algorithm of choice.
+Since SKA does not require a specifying a reference sequence to determine the SNPs, SKA gets around potential biases introduced by reference choice and is thus particularly well suited to analysing microbial genomes derived from outbreaks or pathogen surveillance.

 A beginner's guide to fitting PopPUNK models